Formula to Calculate Stock Turnover Ratio

 Solution

 In this example, we are given Average Revenue and closing stock.
-Since there is no opening stock information provided, we can take closing stock as a proxy for our computation purposes.
+Since there is no opening stock information, we can take closing stock as a proxy for our computation purposes.
 Further, we are also not given purchases, and hence we cannot calculate the cost of goods sold with that formula.
-Still, instead, we are given a Gross profit margin, so if we deduct the gross profit margin from revenue, we will get the cost of sales, which we shall we use in the below formula.
+Still, instead, we are given a Gross profit margin, so if we deduct the gross profit margin from revenue, we will get the cost of sales, which we shall use in the below formula.

 Stock Turnover Ratio formula = Cost of goods sold or cost of sales /Average Inventory or Closing stock